masa-finance/masa-oracle/docs/MASAPROTOCOL.md

 3. **Onchain Data**: Masa delves into on-chain data sources to gain insights into asset ownership, historical balances, transactions, and DID credentials amongs other features.

-Leveraging it proprietary and privacy preserving cookieless tracking, Masa achieves a deeper resolution of a user in web3, transcending the limitations of mere address identifications.
+Leveraging its proprietary and privacy preserving cookieless tracking, Masa achieves a deeper resolution of a user in web3, transcending the limitations of mere address identifications.
 By associating all of a user's addresses through device sessions and creating a singular Masa Identity, a comprehensive behavioral view of a user is formed.
 This Masa Identity, with its relationships with device sessions and addresses, paints a complete picture of a user, spanning their on-chain and off-chain behaviors and interactions.
 This secret sauce for the first time is able to deterministically measure active users in web3.

 ## Masa Protocol: The Solution